Will vendors' eviction make street food in Bengaluru safer? | | Citizen Matters, Bengaluru

 Vinay Sreenivasa, a lawyer and a member of Bangalore Zilla Beedhi Vyapari Sanghatanegala Okkuta says that the BBMP action is illegal.
 “All vendors are protected by the Street Vendors (Protection of Livelihood and Regulation of Street Vending Act), 2014.
 Chapter 2 of the Act does not allow unilateral eviction.”

-Vinay says the Okkutta’s contention is whether BBMP has proof that the cholera cases came from street food.
+Vinay says the Okkutta’s contention is whether BBMP has proof that the cholera cases resulted from street food.
 “We are happy to work together to help vendors maintain hygiene.
 But the eviction has been arbitrary and without basis.
 Vendors were not given any notice.
 They’ve not been told till when they have to shut down.
 Thousands of vendors and their families have been evicted.”

 According to S Babu of the Okkutta, there’s been no clarity or uniformity in the eviction process.
 “In some areas, officials told vendors to not open their stalls for three days, and in some others to not open for a week.
 Vendors have mostly complied as it’s an order issued in the interest of health, but some are still continuing business.
 BBMP has not taken stakeholders into confidence.”
 He says the Okkutta will look into legal remedies if vendors are not allowed to restart their businesses soon.